 Practical recommendation

-2. Use the read-across of 0.0123 mg Al/m³ as a starting point, not an endpoint.
+Use the read-across as a starting point, not an endpoint — and be sceptical for truly insoluble compounds.
 The Health Council explicitly states that the aluminium chlorohydrate value can serve as a precautionary approach for poorly soluble aluminium compounds.
 That is a useful starting point where substance-specific OELs are absent — but be aware of the assumptions.
-The toxicological basis (pulmonary effects) applies primarily to soluble compounds; for insoluble compounds, other mechanisms may also be relevant (such as different toxicokinetics or lung overload from fine dust).
+For truly insoluble compounds such as aluminium oxide, which cannot form an aluminium gel at physiological pH, the underlying mechanism of the chlorohydrate studies may not apply at all, and the read-across may not be appropriate.
+Other mechanisms (such as lung overload from fine dust) may still be relevant and require substance-specific assessment.

-3. Document your reasoning.
-Record in your risk assessment which limit value you are using and what it is based on.
-This is essential for defensibility during inspections and occupational disease claims.
+Document your conversion.
+Record in your risk assessment which limit value you are using, what it is based on, and how you converted.
+This is essential for defensibility during inspections.

 Reference